akiver/cs-demo-manager.com/docs/02-installation.md

 ## Step 1\: The database

-A [PostgreSQL](https://www.postgresql.org/) database is required to use CS Demo Manager, the application will show the following screen until a connection has been established:
+A [PostgreSQL](https://www.postgresql.org/) database **version 16** or later is required to use CS Demo Manager, the application will show the following screen until a connection has been established:

 ![Database connection](/img/documentation/installation/database-connection.png)